tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 <div id="paragraphFour" style="display: none; line-height:1.5em; font-size:large;">
 Hold on a moment, let me adjust.<br><blockquote style="font-size: 1.1 em;">Whoa, long time no see!
 What have you been up to?
 You got married?
 No way, I'm so happy for you!
 One on the way too?
 Wow.
 Congratulations.
 Our old stack?
 Nah, I'm...
 I'm the only one who still plays these days.
 Haha, yeah...
 Remember that one time you got a rampage on Death Prophet?
 Good times.
 Anyway, n-nice catching up with you.</blockquote></div>
 <div id="paragraphFive" style="display: none; line-height:1.5em; font-size:large;">
-Talk about relationship goals.
-Welcome to Dota, you're gonna hate it here.
-Ok so an offlaner, also known as the '3', in the current meta is often a tanky, aura building, initiat--<br><br>Actually, forget it.
-All you need to know is if your SO starts stressing out in the first few minutes of a game just say, "It's ok, babe.
+What, you trying to impress someone special?
+Or just don't want to feel utterly clueless when they start screaming about "BKBs" and "OF COURSE THEY GET A FLICKER."
+You're a keeper.
+Ok so in the current 7.30d meta an offlaner, also known as the '3', is usually a tanky initiat--<br><br>Actually, forget it.
+All you need to know is if your significant other starts stressing out in the first few minutes of a game just say, "It's ok, babe.
 Laning phase doesn't matter."</div>

 <script>
   var dropDown = document.getElementById("dropDown"),